4 Geometry operations

 Figure 4.21: Examples of 'LineString’ and 'Polygon' casted from a 'MultiPoint' geometry

-Conversion from 'MultiPoint' to 'LineString' (Figure 4.19) is a common operation that creates a line object from ordered point observations, such as GPS measurements or geotagged media.
-This allows spatial operations such as the length of the path traveled.
-Conversion from 'MultiPoint' or 'LineString' to 'Polygon' (fig-type-transform-polygon) is often used to calculate an area, for example from the set of GPS measurements taken around a lake or from the corners of a building lot.
+Conversion from 'MultiPoint' to 'LineString', shown above (Figure 4.19), is a common operation that creates a line object from ordered point observations, such as GPS measurements or geotagged media.
+This allows spatial operations, such as calculating the length of the path traveled.
+Conversion from 'MultiPoint' or 'LineString' to 'Polygon' (Figure 4.20) is often used to calculate an area, for example from the set of GPS measurements taken around a lake or from the corners of a building lot.

-Our 'LineString' geometry can be converted bact to a 'MultiPoint' geometry by passing its coordinates directly to shapely.MultiPoint (Figure 4.22):
+Our 'LineString' geometry can be converted back to a 'MultiPoint' geometry by passing its coordinates directly to shapely.MultiPoint (Figure 4.22).

 shapely.MultiPoint(linestring.coords)